rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ENDS>"`` tags are used correctly and that the normative YANG modules can be extracted correctly.

-The "xym" tool is freely available on GitHub and can be used to extract YANG modules from a document.
+The 'xym' tool is freely available on GitHub and can be used to extract YANG modules from a document.

 ~~~